 - Objective 17: Locate library facilities to provide service to the greatest number of persons within designated service areas, and provide high visibility, safe and easy access, and ample size for the building, parking areas, landscaping and future expansion. - Policy a.
-Locate new construction of the libraries in growing portions of the county and promote expansion of existing facilities in stable areas in order to maintain the planning standard of .5 square feet of library space per resident. - Policy b.
-Library facilities on sites that are centrally located in terms of service area, population distribution and distance.
-Specifically, library locations should be prioritized so that they are integrated into the community, if possible, near community centers with high levels of pedestrian, bicycle and transit access. - Policy c.
 Locate library facilities near major thoroughfares in order to maximize visibility.
 In general, regional libraries should have the highest degree of exposure and be located on or near arterial roads.
 All libraries should be easily accessible to the residents immediately served and regional libraries should be accessible to libraries for which they provide support services.
 Identification of traffic patterns and proximity to other libraries are vital in locating library sites.
-Proximity to high school/intermediate school sites can be considered provided other library criteria are met. - Policy d.
+Proximity to high school/intermediate school sites can be considered provided other library criteria are met. - Policy b.
 Ensure that access to a facility is from a feeder or collector road directly to a major thoroughfare.
-This eliminates dangerous turning patterns and unnecessary curb cuts to heavily traveled roads. - Policy e.
-Locate libraries in proximity to or within commercial-retail areas as this promotes visibility, land use compatibility, and convenience because many library visits are in combination with shopping and work travel. - Policy f.
+This eliminates dangerous turning patterns and unnecessary curb cuts to heavily traveled roads. - Policy c.
+Locate libraries in proximity to or within commercial-retail areas as this promotes visibility, land use compatibility, and convenience because many library visits are in combination with shopping and work travel. - Policy d.
+Promote co-location of libraries with other County services so users can combine library visits with accessing other County resources and services promoting visibility and convenience. - Policy e.
+Locate library facilities on sites that are centrally located in terms of service area, population distribution and distance.
+Specifically, library locations should be prioritized so that they are integrated into the community, if possible, near community centers with high levels of pedestrian, bicycle and transit access. - Policy f.
 Promote co-location of libraries with other County services so users can combine library visits with accessing other County resources and services promoting visibility and convenience.